IS BEEKEEPING FOR ME?

 Wind: The best is to position your hive where it is safe from harsh winds that could blow into the entrances during the winter months.
 Our hives are very secure thanks to the leg and weight configuration making them able to withstand high winds.

 If you live is a particularly dry region where pools are few and far between then ensuring a steady supply of water will be your highest priority.
 Water is important for bees when it comes to constructing the hives and be efficient gatherers, they will frequent the nearest water source, irrespective of how your neighbors may feel about this.
-So if your neighbour’s pool or bird bath is the closest, your bees will not pass up the opportunity.
+So if your neighbor’s pool or bird bath is the closest, your bees will not pass up the opportunity.
 This means that you will need to provide a water source for them, construct one is you have to, a shallow-sloped one or bird bath will do just fine.

 If you decide to keep your bees in your back yard then you will most probably have very little control over the nectar and pollen sources available to your colony, but an aspect well worth considering.
 We have measured greater success with our urban and suburban placed colonies, mainly due to the rich collection of flower plants available in parks, gardens and yards.
 Rural areas involved in intense agriculture are most often poor in the availability of forage largely due to the use of mono crops, pesticides and fungicides.